blacklightpy/vaultofknowledge/Bat Kol.md

 ### Case 3: 13 Principles of Faith by Maimonaides

-See The Sixth Principle: Prophecy, Lesson 19: Various Prophetic Terms and Experiences (Pages 204-215), here: https://books.google.co.cr/books?id=t4TclPFTzfQC&lpg=PP1&pg=PA199#v=onepage&q&f=false (13 Principles of Faith by Moses Maimonaides, Principles VI and VII, Pages 199-210)
+See The Sixth Principle: Prophecy, Lesson 19: Various Prophetic Terms and Experiences (Principles VI and VII, Pages 200-215), here: https://books.google.co.cr/books?id=t4TclPFTzfQC&lpg=PP1&pg=PA199#v=onepage&q&f=false

+Urim and Thummim are metioned in Exodus 28:30.
+See more on them at Pages 289-302.

 ### Case 4: